shakir820/OnlineChatApp/README.md

-How to lauch in your local PC?
+How to run project in your local PC?

 1. Clone the repository
 2. Open the ClientApp (/OnlineChatApp/OnlineChatApp) folder from the Visual Studio Code.